Fluoxetine: History

 To defend its Prozac revenue from generic competition, Lilly also fought a five-year, multimillion-dollar battle in court with the generic company Barr Pharmaceuticals to protect its patents on fluoxetine, and lost the cases for its line-extension patents, other than those for Sarafem, opening fluoxetine to generic manufacturers starting in 2001.
 When Lilly's patent expired in August 2001, generic drug competition decreased Lilly's sales of fluoxetine by 70% within two months.

-In 2000 an investment bank had projected that annual sales of Sarafem could reach $250M/year.
-Sales of Sarafem reached about $85M/year in 2002, and in that year Lilly sold its assets connected with the drug for $295M to Galen Holdings, a small Irish pharmaceutical company specializing in dermatology and women's health that had a sales force tasked to gynecologists' offices; analysts found the deal sensible since the annual sales of Sarafem made a material financial difference to Galen, but not to Lilly.
+In 2000 an investment bank had projected that annual sales of Sarafem could reach $250 million.
+Sales of Sarafem reached about $85 million in 2002, and in that year Lilly sold its assets connected with the drug for $295 million to Galen Holdings, a small Irish pharmaceutical company specializing in dermatology and women's health that had a sales force tasked to gynecologists' offices; analysts found the deal sensible since the annual sales of Sarafem made a material financial difference to Galen, but not to Lilly.

 Bringing Sarafem to market harmed Lilly's reputation in some quarters.
-The diagnostic category of PMDD was controversial since it was first proposed in 1987, and Lilly's role in retaining it in the appendix of the DSM-IV-TR, the discussions for which got underway in 1998, has been criticized.
-Lilly was criticized for inventing a disease to make money, and for not innovating but rather just seeking ways to continue making money from existing drugs.
+The diagnostic category of PMDD was controversial since it was first proposed in 1987, and Lilly's role in retaining it in the appendix of the DSM-IV-TR, the discussions for which began in 1998, has been criticized.
+Lilly was accused of inventing a disease to make money, and for not innovating but rather just seeking ways to continue making money from existing drugs.
 It was also criticized by the FDA and groups concerned with women's health for marketing Sarafem too aggressively when it was first launched; the campaign included a television commercial featuring a harried woman at the grocery store who asks herself if she has PMDD.